danielhelfand/lab-knative-serving/workshop/content/exercises/use-service.md

 watch kubectl get pods
 ```

+Upon creating your `Service`, a Pod hosting the container associated with your `Service`
+will be started up.
+If you see any Pods running as part of the output of the above command,
+wait for those Pods to stop running.

-You will see a `No resources found` message confirming nothing is running.
-Now go ahead
+Once you see a `No resources found` message confirming nothing is running, go ahead
 and make a request to the `helloworld-go` `Service` using the following `curl` command to
 ping the `Service`: